 The University: The University of Washington was founded in 1861 and is the oldest public institution of higher education on the Pacific Coast.
 The University enrolls approximately 42,000 students in a variety of fields, including arts and sciences, business administration, dentistry, education, engineering, fisheries, forest resources, law, medicine, nursing, pharmacy, and public health.
 The Graduate School has approximately 8,500 students and 1,900 faculty members.
 Comprehensive intercollegiate and intramural athletic programs are offered, as is a range of performing arts and cultural programs.
 The beautiful green main campus encompasses 680 acres and is bordered on the east by Lake Washington and on the south by Lake Union.
 The University of Washington is ranked among the top twenty universities in the United States and is a center of academic excellence in the Northwest.

 Research Facilities: The extensive University of Washington library system includes separate specialized libraries in natural sciences, mathematics, fisheries and oceanography, chemistry, and medicine.
 The Health Sciences Library is located in the same building as the Department of Biostatistics and has a research-level collection in biostatistics.
 The Department of Biostatistics maintains several computing facilities dedicated to student use.
 These include a 20-node Linux cluster and an 8-way 64-bit Linux host for analyses requiring large memory sizes.
-Student offices are all provisioned with desktop computers and all computers are tied into the UW network.
+Student offices can be provisioned with desktop computers (most student prefer to use their personal laptops) and all computers are tied into the UW network.
 Free use of other campus host computers and of the Health Sciences Library PC Lab is also available.

-Location: Seattle, the largest city in Washington, is situated between Puget Sound and Lake Washington, with the Olympic Mountains to the west and the Cascade range to the east.
-The city combines the cultural attributes of an urban setting (for example, good restaurants, opera, ballet, and symphonies) with outdoor activities, such as boating, skiing, and hiking.
-Seattle has professional football, hockey, and baseball teams as well as amateur leagues in all sports.
-City parks are located in all areas of the city, and bus transportation is good.
+Location: Seattle, the largest city in Washington, is situated between Puget Sound and Lake Washington, with the Olympic Mountains to the west and the Cascade mountain range to the east.
+The city combines the cultural attributes of a dynamic and diverse urban setting (for example, outstanding restaurants, live music, theater/literary arts, dance, and the visual arts) with outdoor activities, such as public "P-Patch" Gardens, boating, skiing, rock climbing, and hiking.
+Seattle has professional sports teams as well as amateur leagues in all sports.
+City parks are numerous and located in all areas of the city.
+Bike lanes and bus transportation are good.

 Student Personal Webpages: Personal webpages for current students in the Department of Biostatistics.
 Learn about their research activities, and more.